embedded-office/canopen-stack/README.md

 # Code of Conduct

 As everywhere in the world (especially in the internet) and at every time, we think a respectful and open minded communication is essential for peaceful and innovative developments.
-Please have a look in our [Code of Conduct](CODE_OF_CONDUCT.md) and think about your writing before submitting.
+Please have a look in our [Code of Conduct](.github/CODE_OF_CONDUCT.md) and think about your writing before submitting.

 # Contribution

-## CANopen Stack Development Environment
+## Development Environment

 The development environment for the CANopen stack takes place on our local windows machine with the free MSVC compiler and the hardware independent test framework.

 *Remember: For usage in embedded systems, the source code needs to get recompiled with the cross-compiler of your choice.
 Good practise is the generation, testing and release of a static library with your cross-compiler for usage in your project.*

-### Tools for CANopen Stack Development Environment
+### Required Tools

 Download and install these free tools: